PhilipGriffith/AHPy/README.md

 >>> parent.add_children([child1, child2])
 ```

-The global and target weights of the Compare objects in a hierarchy are updated as the hierarchy is constructed.
-Each time `add_children()` is called, the parent object's descendants' global weights are updated accordingly.
-For this reason, the order in which the hierarchy is constructed is important: while it is possible to construct the hierarchy in any order, **it is best practice to construct the hierarchy by beginning with the Compare objects on the *lowest* level and then working *upwards***.
-This will help to avoid unwittingly creating higher levels that have not been updated with their children's information.

-The precision of the target weights are also updated as the hierarchy is constructed.
-Each time `add_children()` is called, the precision of the parent object's target weights is set to equal the lowest precision of its child objects.
-Because lower precision propagates up through the hierarchy, *the final target weights will always have the same level of precision as the hierachy's least precise Compare object*.
+The precision of the target weights is updated as the hierarchy is constructed.
+Each time `add_children()` is called, the precision of the target weights is set to equal that of the Compare object with the lowest precision in the hierarchy.
+Because lower precision propagates up through the hierarchy, *the target weights will always have the same level of precision as the hierachy's least precise Compare object*.
 This also means that it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.

-### Compare.recompute()

-**If the hierarchy is *not* constructed by beginning with the Compare objects on the lowest level and then working upwards, the final step of construction MUST be to call `recompute()` on the Compare object at the hierarchy's highest level**.

-Computation of the global and target weights in a hierarchy begins with the Compare object on which `add_children()` was called and then proceeds *down* through that object's descendants.
-Because of this, *constructing* a hierarchy by beginning with Compare objects at higher levels and working down will result in weights at higher levels that have not been updated with their children's information.
-Calling `recompute()` on the hierarchy's *highest* Compare object after the hierarchy has been built insures that the global weights of the Compare objects and the target weights in the hierarchy are correctly computed.

 ### Compare.report()